 Be sure to add your own creative flair to the light.
 A light that glows with your unique personality is the best kind, don’t you think?

-Why not reuse that tomato cage for the upcoming year’s garden?
+Why not reuse that tomato cage for next year’s garden?

 Even though it might seem like a little step, every step matters.

-So whether you let your creative side shine through or just reuse the tomato cage for the next season, your reducing waste.
+So whether you let your creative side shine through by making a lantern or just reuse the tomato cage for the next season, you’re reducing waste.
 What a great way to start a new year!

 Original idea via Re-nest